LarsBesselmann/WCA-EJA-GettingStarted/README.md

     - The **server.xml** contains the configuration for the application.
     - The Containerfile can be used to build a Liberty image of your application (outside the scope of this scenario)

-4. Click the button to **Proceed** the files to the project.
+4. Click the button **Proceed** which will add the selected files to the project.
 You should see the following panel:

     <kbd>![](./images/media/ModResorts_Modernize_AnalysisResults.png)</kbd>